 |FS DISPUTES & REGULATORY PODCAST|

-We can help you with issues including developing policies and procedures, reviewing systems and controls, providing training, advice on disclosure and reporting, assessing the potential for criminal and civil liability, helping with internal and external investigations, and AML/CTF in a transactional context.
+We can help you with issues including developing policies and procedures, reviewing systems and controls, providing training, advice on disclosure and reporting, assessing the potential for criminal and civil liability, helping with internal and external investigations, AML/CTF in a transactional context, and ESG-related reviews.

 European Private Bank